 Suffolk Seaboard Station Railroad Museum

 The museum contains a collection of items from the Seaboard Airline Railroad, the Virginian Railway, the Norfolk and Western Railroad, and the Atlantic and Danville Railroad.
 Items include bells from steam locomotives, a light from a steam locomotive tender, cast iron and concrete signs, railroad lanterns, railroad tools, as well as a nice collection of smaller items.
 Open Wednesday – Friday 11 a.m. – 4 p.m., Saturday 10 a.m. – 3 p.m., Sunday 1 p.m. – 4 p.m.
-Admission $2 for adults, $1 for students.
+Admission is free.

 326 N. Main Street, Suffolk, 23434